+Fig.5.
+The result of applying the designed controller to the thermal control system.

+5. CONCLUSIONS

-Fig.5 The result of applying the designed controller to the thermal control system 5.
-CONCLUSIONS - This paper formulates the thermal control systems problem in control to dryer station furnace facility in agriculture productions and solves the problem using the methods of sliding mode control. - The Sliding Mode Controller is designed based on results obtained in the sphere of discontinuous system design. - The controller consists of the following blocks: the sliding mode indicator determining the occurrence of SM; the observer block, identifying the state vector of the system, and the anticipatory compensation block. - The experimental results of applying the designed controller have illustrated the improvement of the achieved performance applied to dyer station furnace facility system equipped with a thermal system composed of a heating source.
+- This paper formulates the TCS problem in laser using the methods of sliding mode control.
+The Sliding Mode Controller is designed based on results obtained in the sphere of discontinuous system design.
+The controller consists of the following blocks: the sliding mode indicator determining the occurrence of SM; the observer block, identifying the state vector of the system, and the anticipatory compensation block. - The experimental results of applying the designed controller have illustrated the improvement of the achieved performance applied to the spectroscopic system equipped with a thermal system composed of a heating source.